widelang/draft/README.md

 Whenever you see the Type Intent `:` (colon symbol) you can think:

 - it has type
-- it returns type
 - it checks type
-- or it's just an intent separator 🙃

 ### `=` Assignment Intent